How to View Purchase History in Google Play

 - If asked, sign in to your Google Play account.
 You’ll be sent to the Google Play home screen.

-- On the left side of the screen, click “Account.”
+- On the left side of the screen, click on your profile icon.

-- In the menu near the top of the screen, select “Order History.”
+- In the menu near the top of the screen, select “Budget & order history.”

 In the order history, you’ll see your Google Play purchase history along with information that you’d typically see on your Android device.
 Viewable information includes a list of past app purchases and prices for the apps.